The Racer (film): Production

 In 2018, a film centering around the 1998 Tour de France, titled The Domestique and to be directed by Kieron J. Walsh and written by Ciarán Cassidy, was announced.
 Production was taken over by Blinder Films, with the movie receiving €800,000 funding through Screen Ireland, the Irish state development agency.
 The film has since been renamed The Racer and secured funding from Screen Flanders, the Film Fund Luxembourg, Eurimages, the BAI Sound & Vision Fund, and RTÉ.

 Release

 It was scheduled to premiere at the 2020 South by Southwest, but was cancelled due to the coronavirus pandemic.
 Instead, it was showcased in June 2020, at the Cannes online Marché du Film.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on five critics, indicating "mixed or average" reviews.